 Tell a story around your success that ultimately shows off your real value as a professional.

-Ending your retail worker cover letter to avoid "Sincerely yours"
+Ending your retail worker cover letter to avoid "sincerely yours"

 Yes, this sort of closing statement may work best before your signature.